The interviews have been conducted, you’ve made your decision and the candidate has signed on the dotted line – happy days?

 For starters, some of their offices make their newbies tell an embarrassing story in front of the entire office, which often brings a lot of laughs.

-If this doesn’t tickle your pickle, you could always choose Google’s other method of getting them to wear a hat or tying a huge balloon to their desk.
+But if this doesn’t tickle your pickle, you could always choose Google’s other method of getting them to wear a hat or tying a huge balloon to their desk.

 4. Play office bingo – Netflix